According to my horoscope / stars by Yasmin Boland in yesterday’s Sunday Telegraph my new mantra as a Virgo is:

 I have just recovered from a 5 week bout of some bug / virus.
 I did have fluvax including swine flu so am assuming it’s neither of those.
 However I don’t recall ever being so sick.
 I had ear infection, mouth ulcers, headache, sore throat, fever, sweats, cough, phlegm, clogged sinuses (I have no idea how any one persons body can produce so much phlegm / snot – incredible!).
 I was coughing so much it seems I even broke a rib and pulled some muscles / tore ligaments etc – very painful.

-Now my cold etc is over and my ribs aren’t quite as sore and spring has sprung and the weather is warming up, I am going back to the pool to walk a little, move a little and stretch a little.
+Now my cold etc is over and my ribs aren’t quite as sore and spring has sprung and the weather is warming up, I am going to try to go back to the pool to walk a little, move a little and stretch a little.

 “My life is on a restart and I feel better everyday” Yasmin Boland